 The group has substantial funding from the Engineering and Physical Sciences Research Council (EPSRC).
-This post is funded under the EPSRC Programme Grant QSUM: Quantum Science with Ultracold Molecules (2017-22), joint with experimental groups at Durham (Simon Cornish), Imperial College London (Ed Hinds, Mike Tarbutt and Ben Sauer), and the theory group of Dieter Jaksch at Oxford.
+This post is funded under the EPSRC Programme Grant QSUM: Quantum Science with Ultracold Molecules (2017-22), joint with experimental groups at Durham (Simon Cornish) and Imperial College London (Mike Tarbutt and Ben Sauer) and a second grant on Cooling Molecules To Quantum Degeneracy with the same group at Imperial.
+We also have a grant on Developing Molecular Quantum Technologies that funds collaborations with cold-molecule groups at Harvard and University of Colorado, Boulder.

 Jeremy Hutson is a member of both the Physics and Chemistry Departments at Durham.
 This position will be based in the Chemistry Department, but with membership of the Joint Quantum Centre (JQC) Durham/Newcastle and the Quantum Light and Matter grouping in the Physics Department.
-We also have a wide network of collaborative links to experimental and theoretical groups around the world, including Innsbruck, Boulder, Maryland and elsewhere.
+We also have a wide network of collaborative links to experimental and theoretical groups around the world, including Boulder, Harvard, Innsbruck, Maryland and elsewhere.